-For many people Language Analysis is their downfall.
-Here is the main reason why.
-Many students don’t think about how language is used to persuade, instead they rely on lists of language techniques to tell them the answer.
+For many students, Language Analysis is their downfall.
+Here is the main reason why: Lots of students don’t think about how language is used to persuade, instead they rely on lists of language techniques to tell them the answer.
 These sheets are usually distributed by teachers when you first start language analysis – see below.

 The following comes from VCAA 2009 English Assessment Report:

 …some students presented a simple summary [when analysing]…with little development.
 These responses did not score well as they did not fulfil the task as required.